talisma-cassoma/perceptron/README.md

 using js i made a single layer perceptron.  a perceptron is also the most simple neural network model there is

-the code here do a **guess** for each input point **belongs to zone A or B** and then if the prediction is rigth then the point gets colerd as green if not the point  gets colored red.
+the code here do a **guess** for each input point **where they belong, if it's zone A or zone B** and then if the prediction is rigth then the point gets colerd as green if not the point  gets colored red.

 the tows zones are separeted by a line as you can see